trailblazing/session_auto/README.md

 ```
 :::text

-" session_auto.vim:       Automatically save the session to the root of the
+" session_auto.vim:       Automatically save the session to the root of the current project based on the .git location
-" current project based on the .git location and create a link at current directory
+"                         and create a link at current directory.
+If the project root could not be determined,
+"                         save the session under the current directory.
 " Maintainer:             Tuo Jung <https://github.com/trailblazing>
 " Version:                0.0.1
 " Website:                https://github.com/trailblazing/session_auto